macph/nextbus/README.md

 ## App keys

 Live bus times are retrieved with [Transport API](transportapi.com) - a account is required to use application ID/key.
 Sample data is used as backup for testing if no key exists.

-[Mapbox](mapbox.com) is used for map data, which requires an application token.